aquasecurity/microscanner/README.md

 ```
 Or get a token by registering here https://microscanner.aquasec.com/signup

-We'll send a token to the email address you specify.
+We'll send you a token to the email address you specify.

 This process will prompt you to agree to the [Terms and Conditions for MicroScanner](TERMS.md).